semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 * Create template files to run various Semgrep commands.
 * Include or call templates in your Azure Pipeline.

-You can then reuse the template files in as many Pipelines as you need.
+You can then reuse the template files in as many pipelines as you need.

 ## Defining Semgrep code snippets in a template file